-I’m an English Lit graduate, currently studying for my MA.
+I’m an English Lit graduate who is currently trying to decide my career direction.
 I have a gorgeous labrador called Roux (yes, from Chocolat) who is a complete water baby – he would live in his paddling pool, if he was allowed.
 As well as reading, I love creative crafts like journalling and cross-stitch.

 I’ll read pretty much anything and I’m always willing to give any book a go.
 I’m one of the Harry Potter generation and was only 9 when the first book was released.
 It was my first major book obsession and the electric atmosphere surrounding new releases in the series is something that I probably won’t experience again.
 Alongside J.K.
 Rowling, some of my favourite authors include Jane Austen, the Brontes, Sarah J Maas, Alwyn Hamilton, Philip Pullman, Carlos Ruiz Zafon, Leigh Bardugo, Katherine Arden, Elena Ferrante, George R.R.
 Martin, and Stephen King.
 I’ll stop there but the list could go on for pages.